gatsbyjs/gatsby/docs/blog/2019-04-05-health-brand-chooses-gatsby-to-level-up-its-modern-stack/index.md

 “We felt that investing in the combination of React, GraphQL, and a headless CMS as early as possible would allow us to streamline our delivery pipeline and iterate faster.”

-## Gatsby + React: Shorter Builds, Rapid Changes
+## Gatsby and React: Shorter builds, rapid changes

 Although they considered alternatives like Django, Ghost and Jekyll, they realized these other solutions would require significant new tooling, a longer timeline and a longer ramp-up period.

 “We first chose Gatsby because of the appeal with one popular Gatsby solution of using Contentful and Netlify,” Daniel shared.
 “We felt like it was a compelling ideal to empower our content and creative teams to make rapid changes to our site, and to enable our engineering team to develop in simple, reusable React components that work with a GraphQL interface.”

-## Results: Scaling Through Gatsby v1 and Gatsby v2
+## Results: Scaling through Gatsby v1 and Gatsby v2

 The initial site re-launched on Gatsby v1 while bringing over some of the legacy pages into the overall codebase.
 Since then, the six-member Ritual team has rebuilt legacy pages using their new engineering practices, iterated over several other site pages and subsequently upgraded to Gatsby v2, which was a “fairly seamless” and painless process.